uc-cdis/data-portal/docs/study_viewer.md

                 "type": "request_access",
                 "resourceDisplayNameField": "title",
-                "redirectModalText": "", // optional, link label for the URL in "You will now be sent to <URL>" "accessRequestedText": "DAR In Progress", // optional, button text that will be overridden for the disabled button when user already has a request in SUBMITTED state
+                "redirectModalText": "", // optional, link label for the URL in "You will now be sent to <URL>" "accessRequestedText": "DAR In Progress", // optional, button text that will be overridden for the disabled button when user already has a request in SUBMITTED state.
+If omitted, the default text will be "Access Requested"
-                "accessRequestedTooltipText": "Your recently submitted DAR is being reviewed" // optional, button tooltip that will be displayed for the disabled button when user already has a request in SUBMITTED state
+                "accessRequestedTooltipText": "Your recently submitted DAR is being reviewed" // optional, button tooltip that will be displayed for the disabled button when user already has a request in SUBMITTED state.
+If omitted, there will be no tooltip showing up by default
             }
         ]
     },